Pedestrian bridge over the Arrayanes River

 According to § 19 UStG no sales tax is charged.

 Note: The spaces where the photos are displayed are illustrative images and their purpose is to guide the client with regard to the aesthetic and decorative possibilities of the photos.
 The final printed photo may vary in proportion and colour tone with respect to what you can see on your screen.
+Only the print of the photograph is sold.
+The frame is not included.
+Ask about framing possibilities.

 Author: Nestor Barbitta